-- 6.8 In most cases, we would expect that your concern is resolved informally.
-If you feel that your initial concern has not been dealt with appropriately you should put your complaint in writing to the headteacher. - 6.9 We would expect you to aim to do this within five school days of receiving a response to your concern as it is in everyone's interest to resolve a complaint as soon as
+In most cases, we would expect that your concern is resolved informally.
+If you feel that your initial concern has not been dealt with appropriately you should put your complaint in writing to the Headteacher.
+You can address your complaint to the main school office clearly marking it "FAO the Headteacher, private and confidential".

-- possible.
-There is also a form attached (Appendix B) that you may find useful.
-If you are a pupil we will explain the form to you, help you complete it and give you a copy. - 6.10 If your complaint is about the headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, to ask for your complaint to be investigated. - 6.11 In all cases, the Headteacher can help you to put your complaint in writing if necessary. - 6.12 If you are involved in any way with a complaint, the Head Teacher will explain what will happen and the sort of help that is available to you. - 6.13 The Head Teacher will invite you to discuss your complaint at a meeting.
+We would expect you to aim to do this within five school days of receiving a response to your concern as it is in everyone's interest to resolve a complaint as soon as possible.

+If your complaint is about the Headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, clearly marking it "FAO of the clerk/chair of governors, private and confidential"

+The Headteacher (or Chair of Governors if the complaint is about the Headteacher) will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
 We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
-The school's designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.
+The Headteacher (or Chair of Governors if the complaint is about the Headteacher) will complete the investigation and will let you know the outcome in writing within 10 school days of completion.